dgkamper/dgkamper.github.io/index.md

 I previously studied at the University of Michigan in the Computational Neurolinguistics Laboratory with Dr. Jonathan Brennan.
 I completed my post-baccalaureate research at Brown University.
 I also worked at the University of Minnesota and Harvard Law Schools in the Neurolaw Laboratory with Dr. Francis X. Shen.

 I received my B.S. in Neuroscience, Philosophy, Cognitive Science, and a minor in Linguistics summa cum laude and Phi Beta Kappa from the University of Michigan.
-I simultaneously received a B.M. in Trombone Performance summa cum laude from the School of Music, Theater & Dance from the University of Michigan.
+I simultaneously received my B.M. in Trombone Performance summa cum laude from the School of Music, Theater & Dance from the University of Michigan.

 ##### Important Links